knative/docs/community/REVIEWING.md

 First and foremost: as a potential contributor, your changes and ideas are welcome at any hour of the day or night, weekdays, weekends, and holidays.
-Please do not ever hesitate to ask a question or send a PR.
+Please do not ever hesitate to ask a question or submit a PR.

 ## Code of Conduct